ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Hoesrnoto Ecososv.
+Household EcoxoMy.
 Would you have
-your children intelligent, and your house
+your children intelligent, and your house­
 hold well regulated, let the Bible be read,
-and the morning and evening &quot;thanksgiv
+and the morning and evening &quot;thanksgiv­
 ing, confession, supplication and praise&quot;

-ascend to Him who has said&quot;trein up
+ascend to Him who has said &quot;frain up

-.I
-s:
+Re
 child in the way he should go, and when
 is old he will not depart from it.&quot; Would
 you have them excell the children of those
 who furnish no food for the mind, give them
 access to schools, and by no means neglect
-to furnish them with a well conducted coun
+to furnish them with a well conducted coun­
 try newspaper, whose editor is a lover of
 good reading and good morals.
 A school
 teacher, who has been engaged a long time
 in his profession, and has witnessed the in
-fluence ol a newspaper upon the minds of a
+fluence of a newspaper upon the minds of a
 family of children, thus writes to the editor
 of the Ogdensburgh Sentinel:
-iI have found it to be a universal
+&quot;I have found it to be a universal
-fact, without exception, that those schol
+fact, without exception, that those schol­
 ars of both sexes, and of all ages, who
 have had access to the newspapers at
 home, when compared with those who
 are not, are,
-1st, Better readers, excelling in pro
+1st, Better readers, excelling in pro­
-nunciation and emphasis, and conse
+nunciation and emphasis, and conse­
 quently read more understandingly.
-2d, They are better spellers and de
+2d, They are better spellers and de­
-fine words with greater ease and accura
+fine words with greater ease and accura­
-aA, mo, Ani a pded tisl
+3d, They obtain a practical knowl­
 edge of Geography in almost half the
-time it requires others, as the newspa
+time it requires others, as the newspa­
-per has made them familiar with the lo
+per has made them familiar with the lo­
-cation of all the important places, na
+cation of all the important places, na­
 tions, their Governments and doings on
 the globe.
-Ith, They are better Grammarians,
+1th, They are better Grammarians,
 for, having become familiar with every
 variety of style, in the newspaper, from
 the common-place advertisement to the
 finished and classical oration of the
-statesman, they more readily compre
+statesman, they more readily compre­
 hended the meaning of the text, and
 consequently analyze its construction
 with greater accuracy.
-th, They write better compositions,
+5th, They write better compositions,
 using better language, containing more
 thoughts, more clearly and connectedly
 expressed.
-Gith, Those young men who have for
+6th, Those young men who have for
-years been readers of half the newspa
+years been readers of half the newspa­
 pers, are always found taking the lead
 in the debating society, exhibiting a
 more extensive knowledge upon a great
 er variety of subjects, and expressing
-their views with greater fluency, clem
+their views with greater fluency, clear
 ness and correctness in the use of lan
-guage.
+gunge.
-To the poor, the weekly newspaper i.
+To the poor, the weekly newspaper is­
 a precious boon.
-They cannot afford
+They cannot aslord
 books, and, indeed, would have but lit
 tle time to read them.
-But for th
+But for the
-merest trifle, hardly to be missed, a whol.
+merest trifle, hardly to be missed, a whole
 family may draw almost daily from an
 inexhaustible fund of reading.
 The fa
 ther can discuss the contents of hi
-newspaper at the breakfast table, witl.
+newspaper at the breaksast table, with
 his wife and children, and go forth t
-his labor supplied with material fo
+his labor supplied with material for
 thought, which cannot fail to make him
-wiser and better, and elevate him in th
+wiser and better, and elevate him in the
-scale of humanity.
+scale of humanity.&quot;
 </td></tr></table>

 ---